DaanKorver/ModalBox.js/README.md

 * Maxwidth - Requires a number or string (px, percantage, vw)
 * Height - Requires a number or string (px, percantage, vw)
 * minHeight - Requires a number or string (px, percantage, vw)
+* Padding - Requires a number or string (px, percantage, vw)
 * maxHeight - Requires a number or string (px, percantage, vw)
 * Animation - Requires a String